1. Home

 7. Mycancergenome https://www.mycancergenome.org/content/biomarkers/.
 Accessed 4/9/2021

 Chung-Che (Jeff) Chang, MD, PhD, FCAP, is the medical director of Hematology and Molecular/Genomic Laboratory at AdventHealth-Orlando, and professor of pathology, University of Central Florida.
-He currently serves as associate editor for Archives of Pathology and Laboratory Medicine and is a member of the College of American Pathologists (CAP) Personalized Health Care (PHC) Committee.
-Dr. Chang’s research interests include the use of novel technologies for clinical diagnostics and biomarker discovery.
+He currently serves as associate editor for Archives of Pathology and Laboratory Medicine, and a member of the Personalized Healthcare Committee for the College of American Pathologists (CAP).
+He was the principal investigator of several National Institutes of Health (NIH)/National Cancer Institute (NCI) grants to study myeloma, myelodysplastic syndromes, and lymphoma.
+Dr. Chang’s research interests include the use of next-generation sequencing technologies for clinical diagnostics and biomarker discovery.

 Most Recent Articles